VESTEC-EU/vestec-system/WorkflowManager/README.md

 def A_handler(message):
     #do something with message
     print("Hello from A")
-    #send message to queue associated with B
+    #enqueue message to queue associated with B.
+    #This is automatically sent as this handler exits
     workflow.send(message=message,queue="B_queue")

 @workflow.handler
 def B_handler(message):
     #do something with message
     print("Hello from B")

-    #nothing else to do because the workflow is finished
+    #Tell the workflow system that this incident is finished
+    workflow.Complete(message["IncidentID"])

 #register these handlers to the queues
 workflow.RegisterHandler(handler=A_handler,queue="A_queue")